-The California Board of Psychology dates back to 1958 when the first psychologists were certified in the state.
-The Board of Psychology is one of 30 regulatory entities which fall under the organizational structure of the Department of Consumer Affairs.
-Historically, the Board has been closely affiliated with the Medical Board of California.
+The California Board of Psychology dates back to 1958 when the first psychologists were certified in the State.
+The Board of Psychology is one of the regulatory entities which fall under the organizational structure of the Department of Consumer Affairs.

-The Board of Psychology is funded totally through license, application, and examination fees.
-The Board receives absolutely no tax money from the general Revenue Fund of the State of California.
+The Board of Psychology is funded through license, application, and examination fees.
+The Board receives no tax payer funds from the State of California.

 How Does the Board Protect Consumers of Psychological Services?

-- Those entering the profession of psychology possess minimal competency to practice psychology independently and safely.
-This is achieved by requiring candidates for a license to possess an appropriate doctorate degree from an approved or accredited university and by requiring the completion of a minimum of 3,000 hours of supervised professional experience.
-Each license applicant must also pass a national written examination and a California examination.
-In addition, in order to renew a license, a psychologist must complete 36 hours of approved continuing education every two years.
+- Licensed psychologists possess minimal competency to practice psychology independently and safely.
+This is achieved by requiring licensees to possess a qualifying doctorate degree, the completion of a minimum of 3,000 hours of supervised professional experience, and passage of a national examination and a California law and ethics examination.

-In the event that an unlicensed or unregistered individual engages in the practice of psychology, the Board may investigate the matter and provide its findings to the local District Attorney for consideration of criminal prosecution.
+- Unlicensed or unregistered individuals engaging in the practice of psychology are investigated and referred to the local District Attorney for consideration of criminal prosecution.

 How Does the Board Handle Complaints?

-To learn more about filing a complaint, please read click here:
+To learn more about filing a complaint, please click here:

 For more information: